ikostoski/arduino-clglcd/README.md

 With character generation, for 320 pixels horizontal resolution, I manage to do this in 20&micro;s (4MHz _CL2_ clock x 80 pulses) which leaves 39.5&micro;s to do other things (typical _CL1_ pulse period for tested module is 59.5&micro;s for 70Hz refresh rate).
 There is some ISR and "management" overhead, so it is more likely AVR is being busy 45% of available time just with the display.
 On the positive side, text screen buffer is memory mapped and can be written very quickly.

-If you need more available "user" time, you can reduce the refresh rate (my module worked OK down to 50Hz) and/or you can increase AVR clock to i.e. 20MHz, both of which will increase the 952 ticks period between interrupts and give you more time for Your stuff.
+If you need more available "user" time, you can reduce the refresh rate (my module worked OK down to 50Hz) and/or you can increase AVR clock to i.e. 20MHz, both of which will increase the 952 ticks period between interrupts and give you more time for your stuff.

 I use Output Compare timer pin with period of 4 F<sub>CLK</sub> ticks to toggle _CL2_ pin (4MHz with 50% duty cycle) and synchronously place the data on GPIO pins of single port (i.e. PORTB, connected to _D0_-_D3_ on the module), aligning that data is changed on rising edge and stable on falling edge of the _CL2_ signal.
 At this rate, assembler is required to use the tricks AVR has up its sleeve.